 Impact of COVID-19 on Mental Health

 Research has shown that young people and women are impacted the most by mental health issues related to the global pandemic.
-This does not mean that all demographics did not see impact.
-Only that the most impacted proved women and young people.
+This does not mean that all demographics did not see the impact.
+Only the most impacted proved women and young people.
 It turned out specifically that young people found themselves at a disproportionate risk of self-harm or suicide-related behaviors.

 Caring for Your Mental Health